hyper-ml/hyperML/README.md

 # hyperML
 Radically simple, efficient platform for data science teams and Individuals.

-hyperML uses kubernetes to re-create python environments, launch or schedule notebooks and python jobs.
+hyperML works with kubernetes to re-create python environments, launch or schedule notebooks and python jobs.
 If you are sharing resources then you can queue up requests as well.

 [See demo](https://www.hyperml.com/demo.mp4)